 Thank you for your interest in applying for a student leadership position within the Department of Commuter Life.
-We love serving Biola's 1,400+ Off-Campus Community and are glad that you would like join us!
+We love serving Biola's 1,400+ Commuter Community and are glad that you would like join us!
 We have two different teams that we create each year:

-Collegium Leadership Staff (Volunteer Position - Free Collegium Membership Included + Leadership Development) need excellent customer service skills, and the ability to listen well and serve as resources for peers who often functioning in the role of peer counselor and advisor.
+Collegium Staff (Volunteer Position - Free Collegium Membership Included + Leadership Development) need excellent customer service skills, and the ability to listen well and serve as resources for peers who often functioning in the role of peer counselor and advisor.
 This position is a low commitment role and is maxed at 3 hours a week.
-For more details visit the CLS page.
+For more details visit the CS page.

 We want to give you a little peek into the many and varied factors that go into this prayerfully considered decision making process—because we not only look at hiring from an individual perspective (i.e. your work experience and resume) but from a global/team perspective.

 We look for a balance of personalities on our team.
 It is important that our team includes individuals who are global thinkers, who take into consideration the big picture, as well as thinkers who are acutely attuned to specific detail.
 We strive for a balance of introverts and extroverts, looking for individuals who get their energy from being around lots of people, as well as individuals who get their energy primarily from one-to-one conversations and behind the scenes support-type work.
 We need “let’s get it done now” people as well as those who tend to like to carefully consider all the angles before moving into action.
 A balanced team helps us to function more productively and serve our community more comprehensively.

 As we consider balancing personalities, we also consider overall team needs based upon our departments vision, mission, and goals.
 Asking how individuals we are considering work well together as a team in pursuit of these goals?
 Will they complement one another?
 Will this team dynamic create a positive and productive experience for each other and our members?